-As at 31 December 2023, the carrying amounts of right-of-use assets and lease liabilities were approximately HK\$691,000 (Note 15) and HK\$755,000 (Note 26) respectively (2022: HK\$3,087,000 and HK\$3,281,000 respectively).
+As at 31 December 2024, the carrying amounts of right-of-use assets and lease liabilities were approximately HK\$2,766,000 (Note 15) and HK\$2,834,000 (Note 26) respectively (2023: HK\$691,000 and HK\$755,000 respectively).

-6. REVENUE AND SEGMENT INFORMATION
+REVENUE AND SEGMENT INFORMATION

 An operating segment is a component of the Group that is engaged in business activities from which the Group may earn revenue and incur expenses, and is defined on the basis of the internal management reporting information that is provided to and regularly reviewed by the executive director of the Company, who is the chief operating decision maker, in order to allocate resources and assess performance of the segment.
-During the year, the executive director of the Company regularly reviewed the consolidated financial position, revenue from provision of marketing production services, content media business and results of the Group as a whole for the purposes of allocating resources and assessing performance of the Group as a whole.
+During the year, the executive director of the Company regularly reviewed the consolidated financial position, revenue from provision of marketing production services, and content media and experiential business and results of the Group as a whole for the purposes of allocating resources and assessing performance of the Group as a whole.